Please read the OVID Inspector Accreditation Guidelines for more information.

 To maintain accreditation, inspectors must submit a minimum number of inspections to OVID each year.
 Inspectors who fail to submit the minimum number of inspections will, on 31 December of the same year, have their accreditation temporarily withdrawn.

-The minimum number of inspections required each year is (4) four.
+The minimum number of inspections required to be submitted each year is (4) four.

 Inspectors who are direct employees of a submitting member as a vetter, i.e. who are normally involved with the day-to-day administration of a vetting department, will only need to submit a minimum of two inspections each year.